 After an intense day of fighting fires, some hotshot crew members only have a sleeping bag on the floor to look forward to for rest and recovery.
-With Alaska Structures’ Denali Building System™, hotshot crew members will be able to come back to a comfortable sleeping space in private, temperature-controlled rooms.
+With Alaska Structures, hotshot crew members will be able to come back to a comfortable sleeping space in private, temperature-controlled rooms.

-Alaska Structures’ hard-wall partition systems also allow for creating areas for crew recreation in downtime, kitchens, and bathrooms.
+Alaska Structures’ hard-wall partition systems also allow for creating areas for crew recreation in downtime and kitchens.
 With customizable options such as lighting and electrical systems, insulation packages, and glass sliding windows, our buildings provide a true feeling of a home away from home.